Llop-Estepari/damage-feedback/README.md

 ## Configuration
  - Indicator style.
  - Indicator life time.
- - Indicator message shown when is shot in the head.

 ## Installation
 1. Download the entire project or [from the release](https://github.com/Llop-Estepari/damage_feedback/releases).